alphagov/govuk-rota-generator/README.md

 ## Setup

-In GCP, there's a [govuk-rota-generator 'project'](https://console.cloud.google.com/?project=govuk-rota-generator) which has a [google-sheet-fetcher 'service account'](https://console.cloud.google.com/iam-admin/serviceaccounts/details/111167577478691063624;edit=true/keys?orgonly=true&project=govuk-rota-generator&supportedpurview=organizationId) (which automatically has its own email address `google-sheet-fetcher@govuk-rota-generator.iam.gserviceaccount.com`).
-From this screen, you can:
+In GCP, there's a [govuk-rota-generator 'project'](https://console.cloud.google.com/?project=govuk-rota-generator) which has a google-sheet-fetcher 'service account' (which automatically has its own email address `google-sheet-fetcher@govuk-rota-generator.iam.gserviceaccount.com`).

-> Add Key -> JSON -> Create
+The 2nd-line-support Google group is an 'Owner' of the service account, so anyone in that group should be able to create a service account key for local use.
+From the [google-sheet-fetcher service account page](https://console.cloud.google.com/iam-admin/serviceaccounts/details/111167577478691063624;edit=true/keys?orgonly=true&project=govuk-rota-generator&supportedpurview=organizationId):

+1. "Add Key" -> "JSON" -> "Create"
-This will download a JSON file.
-Store it as `google_service_account_key.json` (which is git-ignored) in this repo.
+2. This will download a JSON file.
+3. Store it as `google_service_account_key.json` (which is git-ignored) at the root of this repo.

 ## Usage